August Uprising: Outbreak and reaction

 The persecutions did not end, however.
 In violation of the promise made by Beria to the arrested opposition leaders, mass arrests and executions continued.
 The political guidance of the anti-revolt operations was effected by the GPU chief in Georgia, Solomon Mogilevsky, (Note: Mogilevsky was killed in a plane crash on 22 March 1925.
 There has always been a strong suspicion that a young Georgian airman who was piloting the plane crashed deliberately, killing himself, Mogilevsky and two other high-ranking officials, who had been involved in the suppression of the August Uprising.) and the repressions were largely supported by the Transcaucasian Central Committee.
 (Note: "Mikhail Kakhiani, a member of the Georgian Central Committee, made a speech shortly after the revolt in which he congratulated the Cheka for "acting splendidly" by quelling the rising so precipitously.
 He also stated: "Let everyone remember that the Soviet regime deals cruelly and mercilessly with those who are considered to be organizers of the insurrection...
 If we had not shot them we would have committed a great crime against the Georgian workers.")
 Stalin himself is quoted to have vowed that "all of Georgia must be plowed under".

-In a series of raids, the Red Army and Cheka detachments killed thousands of civilians, exterminating entire families including women and children.
+In a series of raids, the Red Army and Cheka detachments killed thousands of civilians, exterminating entire families including women, children, and members of the clergy.
 Mass executions took place in prisons, (Note: Colonel Cholokashvili’s daughter, Tsitsna, who was arrested despite her minority, later "described one incident at the Telavi prison during 1924, when a young Chekist was suddenly confronted with his father, who was sentenced to execution along with a whole group in one night.
 When ordered to shoot his own father, the young man shot his two superiors.
 This led to an all-night "blood orgy" in which hundreds of prisoners were massacred.
 "The streets were red with blood," recalled Cholokashvili.") where people were killed without trial, including even those in prison at the time of the rebellion.
 Hundreds of arrested were shot directly in railway trunks, so that the dead bodies could be removed faster—a new and effective technical invention by the Cheka officer, Talakhadze.

 The exact number of casualties and the victims of the purges remains unknown.
 Approximately 3,000 died in fighting.
 The number of those who were executed during the uprising or in its immediate aftermath amounted to 7,000–10,000 or even more.
 According to the most recent accounts included also in The Black Book of Communism (Harvard University Press, 1999), 12,578 people were put to death from 29 August to 5 September 1924.
 About 20,000 people were deported to Siberia and Central Asian deserts.